-Professor Long is the author of over 458 peer-reviewed publications in clinical and translational research in melanoma, including the New England Journal of Medicine, Lancet, Lancet Oncology, Science, Nature, Journal of Clinical Oncology and Cancer Discovery.
-Professor Long has presented her work at international conferences and meetings on more than 200 occasions.
-She is Past President of the prestigious international Society for Melanoma Research (2018-2020), is a member and Chair of the ASCO (2015-2017) and ESMO (2017-2020) Scientific Committee for Melanoma/Skin cancer, is medical oncology lead for the Australian Melanoma Management Guidelines Committee, and is a member of both the ASCO Plenary Series and ASCO AGM Education committees (2021-2024).
-She is on the editorial boards of several high-impact journals, and is a member of the Melanoma Expert Panel for AJCC Cancer Staging System 8th edition.
+Professor Long is the author of over 480 peer-reviewed publications in clinical and translational research in melanoma, including the New England Journal of Medicine, Lancet, Lancet Oncology, Science, Nature, Journal of Clinical Oncology and Cancer Discovery.
+Professor Long has presented her work at international conferences and meetings on more than 250 occasions.
+She is Past President for the prestigious international Society for Melanoma Research (2018-2020), is a member and Chair of the ASCO (2015-2017) and ESMO (2017-2020) Scientific Committee for Melanoma/Skin cancer, is medical oncology lead for the Australian Melanoma Management Guidelines Committee, and is member of both the ASCO Plenary Series and ASCO AGM Education committees (2021-2024) she is on the editorial boards of several high-impact journals, and is a member of the Melanoma Expert Panel for AJCC Cancer Staging System 8th edition.

 Professor Long was awarded the University Medal in Organic Chemistry.
 She subsequently completed her PhD in Chemistry in the field of anti-cancer agents and their binding to DNA.
 She then moved to the USA to take up a Fulbright Postdoctoral Fellowship at Scripps Research Institute, exploring nanotechnology in cancer treatment, before returning to Australia to complete her MBBS (Hons).
 Professor Long became a Fellow of the Australasian College of Physicians in January 2008, specialising in medical oncology.